thycotic/ac-docs/admin/applications/cfg.md

 The Thycotic Access Controller provides you with the ability to schedule recordings per web app and per user.
 The admin can record the use of a specific web app for a set period of time and capture the actions of one or more users.

-To schedule a session, click __Schedule recording sessions__ on the right-hand side of the main panel and then choose the user and the time period you would like to monitor.
-Click __Add recording session__ for the session to be scheduled.
+To schedule a session

+* On the right-hand side of the main panel click __Schedule recording sessions__.
+* Choose the user and the time period you would like to monitor.
+* Click __Add recording session__ for the session to be scheduled.

 ![schedule recording](images/setup-video.png "Setting up a video recording")

-### View Recorded Sessions
+### View Sessions

+To view a recorded session

-Click __View recorded sessions__ on the right hand side of the main panel.
+* On the right hand side of the main panel, click __View recorded sessions__ .
 A list of every completed session will be displayed sorted by user.
 <!--
 ![TODO](images/rec-table.png "Select from the recorded sessions table") -->

-Click __Play__ to watch the recorded session, or click __Download__ to download the recording to your machine in mpeg-4 format.
+* Click __Play__ to watch the recorded session, or click __Download__ to download the recording to your machine in mpeg-4 format.
 <!--
-![TODO](images/recording.png "Watch or download a recorded session video") -->
+![TODO](images/recording.png "Watch or download a recorded session video") --> To view a session in progress

-The __Active Sessions__ tab shows sessions that are currently active.
+* The __Active Sessions__ tab shows sessions that are currently active.
 From there, you can watch the video recording up to that point while the recording continues in the background.

 ## Set Policy for Application

-You will need to set a policy before using an application in the Thycotic Access Control browser extension.
+__Note:__ You will need to set a policy before using an application in the Thycotic Access Control browser extension.

-From the drop down menu that appears on the left side of the main panel, you can choose between a variety of policies such as None, Fingerprint (TouchID), Geofencing, and Georoximity & Geofencing.
-Click __Update__ to implement the new policy.
+A drop down menu will appear on the left side of the main panel.
+* From the drop down menu, choose the desired policy.
+* Click __Update__ to implement the new policy.

 ![set policy option](images/set-policy.png "Drop-down options to set a policy")